 Additionally, the Malamute is also more at risk of suffering from Von Willebrand’s disease, which is caused by a deficiency in the number of particular platelets in his blood, this means that his blood is unable to clot.
 Chondrodysplasia, also known as Dwarfism, can be found in the Malamute, however this is something that can normally be spotted in the first few months of the pup’s life.

-In terms of Nutrition, the Alaskan Malamute will consume four cups of food a day, whereas the Husky will consume three cups, this is generally dependant on size so if you have a large Husky and a small Malamute then they may consume the same.
+In terms of Nutrition, the Alaskan Malamute will consume four cups of food a day, whereas the Husky will consume three cups of food that’s been formulated specifically for active breeds like the Husky.
+This is generally dependant on size so if you have a large Husky and a small Malamute then they may consume the same.
 As always, a good quality kibble is preferable to keep your pooch in tip top condition.
 Be sure to keep an eye on the amount of treats you feed them, because despite them being active, they can definitely pile on the pounds quick if it’s not monitored.

 The grooming of the Alaskan Malamute and the Siberian Husky is identical.
 They both have a dense undercoat and a fluffy outercoat, and as such both breeds should be groomed at least two to three times a week, possibly more.
 During Springtime when the weather starts to become warmer, they will shed heavily, and therefore grooming will be required daily in order to keep their coat manageable for both you and your household.